lhvk/e-store/README.md

 ## Acknowledgments

-We'd like to acknowledge the following individuals for their contributions and support.
+I'd like to acknowledge the following individuals for their contributions and support.
 Thank you!

 - Noroff for providing API with data and images
 - [Unspash](www.unsplash.com) for the landing page image